soododivyam/soododivyam/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-###I am a student wanting to learn more.
+### I am a student at IISER Bhopal.
+Always interested in learning about new stuff!
 Glad to see you're reading this!
-Isn't it funny how you're not stopping reading this even though nothing of substance has been written?
+Isn't it funny how you're not stopping reading this even though nothing of substance has been written in this line?
+You can probably guess nothing useful will come out of reading this line but you're still reading it lol.